• About

 Here’s a quick list of everything I packed/wore for a one-week trip to Ireland, with more details in the sections below.

-- Jeans/jeggings: 1 pair (I have these jeggings from Kohl’s)
+• Jeans/jeggings: 1 pair (I have some old jeggings from Kohl’s)

 I was able to fit the bulk of my clothes in my large packing cube except my fleece jacket, vest and rain jacket.
 I actually put my fleece in my husband’s carry-on since he had room.
 My rain jacket and vest went in a smaller packing cube in my carry-on.